wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-deployment-overview.md

   - *Image URI* - Enter the URL to the generalized VHD from your Azure Storage account.
   - *Storage account* - You select the Azure storage account that contains your image.
 [!NOTE]
-We advise you to register these images within Azure using the Azure Image Creation tool to unlock better performance and management capabilities.
+>We recommend registering these images within Azure using the Azure Image Creation tool to unlock better performance and management capabilities.

 ## Select virtual network